priyabratamondal789-sys/assignment1/README.md

-This file contains a problem based on input function in python programming language Here is the question:
+These files contain a problem based on input function in python programming language Here is the question:
 """Write a Python program that does the following:
   Takes two numbers as input from the user.